 Throughout the reproductive years of females, sex hormones are responsible for the proper regulation of the menstrual cycle in order to trigger ovulation on a monthly basis.
 To learn more about this, read: The Different Phases of the Menstrual Cycle.

-FAQs from users: 'When do women go through menopause?', 'Can you get pregnant while going through menopause?', 'Can you get pregnant with donor eggs after menopause?', 'What is the male version of menopause?', 'What AMH level indicates menopause?' and 'Is it normal to have ovarian pain during menopause?'.
+FAQs from users: 'What is hormone replacement therapy in menopausal women?', 'When do women go through menopause?', 'Can you get pregnant while going through menopause?', 'Can you get pregnant with donor eggs after menopause?', 'Do you run out of eggs at menopause?', 'What is the male version of menopause?', 'What AMH level indicates menopause?' and 'Is it normal to have ovarian pain during menopause?'.